cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 ## Conclusion

 Result Suggestions:
-* Location can make up for most of the variance in home values.
-Without the information on location the predictability is impacted.
+* **Location can make up for most of the price in a home's value.** Without the information on location the predictability is impacted significantly.
 An example is a home with the presence of 'waterfront'.
-When waterfront is present the homes value does increase however due to such a small sample size and overwheling majority of homes not being next to a waterfront, the correlation between waterfront and price does not represent this fact.
+When waterfront is present the homes value does increase.
 The same thing can be said about the feature 'greenbelt'.
+Zipcode does matter as there are homes around a waterfront or greenbelt or simply in different locations that can impact a home's value negatively or positively.
-* Square footage of livable space for a home does matter.
-The Square footage of the home (sqft_above) is moderetly correlated with price.
-Features such as beds, baths, and floors increases home value and thus higher sell value.
+* **Home aspects such as bedrooms, bnathrooms, and square footage matter.** The Square footage of the home (sqft_above) is moderetly correlated with price.
+Features such as beds, baths, and floors increases home's value and thus higher sell value.
+When adding more features it can increase the home's value however do not overdo it as there are points where increasing features like start to make no difference.
-* A home's condition of 3 and above as well as a grade of 8 and above increases a home's value.
+* **A home's construction and state matter.** A condition of 3 and above as well as a grade of 8 and above increases a home's value.
+The qaulity and condition of a home can impact resale value.
+This means that renovation can impact a home's value.

 Future Work:
 * Obtain more records around King County so we can truly observe how location can impact price.
+Due to such a small sample size and overwheling majority of homes not being next to a waterfront, the correlation between waterfront and price does not represent the fact where those homes did sell for more.
+We would need more records to comapre homes away and next to a waterfront to trully see how zipcode and waterfront can truly make a difference.
+We only mananged to see a small glimpse of this trend with the current datset.
+With more records representing most of King County this can improve the models issues with Heterosdasticity and Normality.
 * Look into location research aspects such as proximity to schools, entertainment centers, etc.
 * Use machine learning for predictive models.